OISF/suricata/doc/devguide/extending/app-layer/app-layer-frames.rst

 ========

 - `Suricata rules format <https://suricata.readthedocs.io/en/latest/rules/intro.html>`_
-- It helps to understand the basics of the `Multi-pattern rule matching <https://suricata.readthedocs.io/en/latest/configuration/suricata-yaml.html?highlight=multi%20pattern%20matcher#detection-engine>`_ algorithm, used for rule filtering and to address engine performance

 General Concepts
 ================

-Frame support was introduced with Suricata-7.0.
-Up until 6.0x, Suricata's architecture and state of parsers meant that the network traffic available to the detection engine was just a stream of data, without detail about higher level parsers.
+Frame support was introduced with Suricata 7.0.
+Up until 6.0.x, Suricata's architecture and state of parsers meant that the network traffic available to the detection engine was just a stream of data, without detail about higher level parsers.

 .. note:: For Suricata, *Frame* is a generic term that can represent any unit of network data we are interested in, which could be comprised of one or several records of other, lower level protocol(s).
 Frames work as "stream annotations", allowing Suricata to tell the detection engine what type of record exists at a specific offset in the stream.